lzwjava/blog-source/_drafts/2025-01-04-research-en.md

 And after talking with a friend , I started to learn bifocols lenses and multifoculs progressive lenses.
 I even learned the words like Segment Height or Segment Position, Working Distance for Vision.

 It need a lot of trying.
 Grab the principle, and the solutions can be varied.

-Now, I wear a pair of multifocal progessive lense.
-The near vision's additional Correction: +1.75 D in Myopia (Astigmatism remains unchanged).
-The far vision's Additional Correction: +1.00 D in Myopia (Astigmatism remains unchanged).

-It is perfect for me to use far vision to use computer looking up while sometimes looking down, I will use near vision to use phone or read papers or books.

-However, my eyeglass using way can still be improved.
-Sometimes, when driving car, there are a lot of red lights.
-While wating for green lights, I use a night vision glasses with degrees exact match the prescription.
-I thought out the solution is that I may need to get a new pair multifocal progessive lense.
-The near vision's additional Correction: +1.75 D in Myopia (Astigmatism remains unchanged).
-The far vision's Additional Correction: +0.25 D in Myopia (Astigmatism remains unchanged).

-The near vision of my night multifocal progessive lense are just same with my normal multifocal lense.
-However, for the far vision, I want it to be close with my prescription without change much so I can have 0.8 or 0.9 when use far vision part.

-For the student, then it is best solution, they are still need to often see blackboard.
-And they are sitting in a desk.
-So the cases they look down are mostly doing their homework and read materials in the desk.
-And the case they look up often is looking the blackboard or teacher.
+From the plain +1.50D addition to the prescription, and then +2.00D addtion to the prescription, then using multifocal progressive lens to help.
+There are still ways to improve.

+After ChatGPT comes out, there are still a lot of improvement.
+A lot of smart people try to think in that direction.
+And in real world, there are many use cases and have more real problems to solve.

+For the reversing myopia, it is exactly same.

 ## Share to the urgently need